drvasanthi/iiitb_cg/README.md

-# iiitb-cg - Clock Gating
+# iiitb-cg - Integrated Clock Gating (ICG)
-  The project design is based on Clock Gating using SKY 130nm technology node.
+  The project design is based on Integrated Clock Gating using SKY 130nm technology node.

-## Description
+## **Description**

   In current VLSI design, the power dissipation is the most important parameter that signifies the need of low power circuits.
-The clock gating logic is used in many synchronous circuits for reducing dynamic power dissipation, by removing the clock signal when the circuit is not in use.
+In most of the ICs clock consumes 30-40 % of total power.
+So the integrated clock gating logic is used in many synchronous circuits for reducing dynamic power dissipation, by removing the clock signal when the circuit is not in use.

-Note: The circuit Design yet to be modified to improve the performance.

 **Block Diagram**